-* Bake shortbread. * Walk into the studios. * Stand in front of your hungry contacts. * Make them full and feel the value of the client’s work * Repeat regularly. * Call constantly * Keep all media fires burning, until the curtains come down on closing night.
+* Bake shortbread. * Walk into the studios. * Stand in front of your hungry contacts. * Satisfy an afternoon craving while creating a new one to see and expose the client’s work * Repeat regularly. * Call constantly * Keep all media fires burning, until the curtains come down on closing night.

 In-person persuasion (with good shortbread) was her forté, and her ethic – strong.

-She didn’t conflate her work (the whole reason she was hired) with a weekly meeting and then call it job done or money justified.
-To her, results were more important than appearances.
+She didn’t reduce her work (the whole reason she was hired) to a weekly meeting and then call it job done or money justified.
+To her, results were more important than those appearances.